Did you know that people in the United States have a life expectancy of approximately 78.9 years?

 Quick tip: Remember to rest and let yourself indulge in your favorite food sometimes for a “cheat meal.”
 Extreme diets almost always backfire.

-While you’re sleeping, your pituitary gland releases the growth hormone, which is responsible for healing and repairing your body while you sleep.
+While you’re sleeping, your pituitary gland releases the essential growth hormones responsible for healing and repairing your body.

 To improve your sleep patterns, avoid blue light (light from your screens at least two hours before bed), and consider taking melatonin supplements if you have issues with wakefulness at night.